Legionnaires' disease: Cause

 Over 90% of cases of Legionnaires' disease are caused by Legionella pneumophila.
 Other types include L. longbeachae, L. feeleii, L. micdadei, and L. anisa.

 Transmission

 Legionnaires' disease is usually spread by the breathing in of aerosolized water or soil contaminated with the Legionella bacteria.
 Experts have stated that Legionnaires' disease is not transmitted from person to person.
 In 2014, one case of possible spread from someone sick to the caregiver occurred.
 Rarely, it has been transmitted by direct contact between contaminated water and surgical wounds.
 The bacteria grow best at warm temperatures and thrive at water temperatures between 25 and 45 C, with an optimum temperature of 35 °C. Temperatures above 60 C kill the bacteria.
 Sources where temperatures allow the bacteria to thrive include hot water tanks, cooling towers, and evaporative condensers of large air conditioning systems, such as those commonly found in hotels and large office buildings.
+Before 1988, energy conservation programs from the late 1970s and early 1980s still mandated a maximum hot water generation, storage, and distribution temperature of 110 °F, unknowingly, Legionella bacteria's ideal breeding temperature.
+To minimize risks of bacterial growth, the American Society of Heating, Refrigerating and Air-Conditioning Engineers' 1988 ASHRAE Standard 188 and subsequent ASHRAE Guideline 12-2000 increased recommended hot water generation and storage temperatures to 135–140 °F with minimum distribution temperatures of 124 °F.

 Though the first known outbreak was in Philadelphia, cases of legionellosis have occurred throughout the world.